 Daniel S. Kasprick, M.D.

 Daniel S. Kasprick, M.D. is a comprehensive ophthalmologist who specializes in cataract and laser eye surgery.
 He received his medical degree from the University of Michigan and completed his residency training at the University of Michigan W.K.
 Kellogg Eye Center where he was elected to serve as chief resident.
-Prior to joining the Colombo Eye Care team he spent one year as a Kellogg Eye Center faculty member at the University of Michigan with an active role in resident surgical training.
+He spent one year as a Kellogg Eye Center faculty member at the University of Michigan with an active role in resident surgical training.
 He has a special interest in astigmatism correction and multifocal intraocular lenses and is committed to working closely with his patients to meet their unique vision goals.
 Dr. Kasprick started to practice in Rochester Hills in 2018 and in 2022 opened his own practice in Lake Orion.
 He has strong ties to the metro Detroit area as a former graduate of Troy Athens High School and Oakland University and he looks forward to helping take care of the community in which he was raised.
 He is an active member of the American Academy of Ophthalmology.

 Joshua Vrabec, M.D.

 Joshua Vrabec, MD is an experienced comprehensive ophthalmologist and cataract surgeon in Rochester Hills.
 He completed his medical school and residency training at the University of Wisconsin-Madison from 2000-2009.
 He opened his practice, Michigan Ophthalmology, in 2019 after gaining over 10 years of experience in clinical and academic ophthalmology at the Kellogg Eye Center.
 His care philosophy combines personalized, compassionate care with a practical approach to disease management.
 Dr. Vrabec has many years of experience with premium lens technology, including the use of Toric lens implants for astigmatism correction, and multifocal/Trifocal correction of presbyopia, including the new PanOptix lens.
 When away from the office, he enjoys spending time with his family in and around Rochester Hills.
 He is an avid trail runner and mountain biker, and also enjoys cooking and traveling with his family.
 Dr. Vrabec is board-certified by the American Board of Ophthalmology and is a member of the American Academy of Ophthalmology.
 He has published several journal articles and has been voted by his peers to the “Best Doctors” list bi-annually since 2013.